karstdiver/astropy-projects/README.md

 1. Open clone in atom.
 2. Select main.py.
 3. Run.
-Use cmd-i in atom
+Use cmd-i in atom or "> python main.py".
 4. Check the directory paths in the GUI.
 5. Use GUI to select image files and operations.
 6. Look for INFO: and ERROR: messages in terminal.